Dave & Buster's

-Dave & Buster's is an American restaurant and entertainment business headquartered in Dallas.
-Each Dave & Buster's has a full-service restaurant, full bar, and a video arcade.
-As of October 2022, the company has 151 locations in the United States, two in Puerto Rico and two in Canada.
+Dave & Buster's Entertainment, Inc. (stylized in all caps) is an American restaurant and entertainment business headquartered in Dallas.
+Each Dave & Buster's location has a full-service restaurant, full bar, and a video arcade, the latter of which is known as the "Million Dollar Midway".
+As of February 2024, the company has 158 locations in the United States, as well as two in Puerto Rico and two in Canada.

 History

-The first Dave & Buster's was opened in Dallas in 1982 by David Corriveau and James "Buster" Corley.
-Corley had previously operated a bar called "Buster's" in Little Rock, Arkansas, next door to a saloon and game parlor called "Cash McCool's", owned by Corriveau.
+In 1982, David "Dave" Corriveau (1951–2015) and James "Buster" Corley (1951–2023) opened the first Dave & Buster’s in Dallas.
+Corley had previously operated a bar called "Buster's" in Little Rock, Arkansas, next door to a saloon and game parlor called first "Cash McCool's" & then "Slick Willy’s World of Entertainment", owned by Corriveau.
 After opening Dave & Buster's, the two operated as co-CEOs.

-In 1989, Edison Brothers Stores purchased a majority ownership in the restaurant to finance further expansion into other cities.
+In 1989, Edison Brothers Stores purchased a majority of the ownership in the restaurant to finance further expansion into other cities.
 Dave & Buster's was spun off from Edison Brothers, and went public with Andy Newman as chairman in 1995.
-By 1997 the chain had ten locations across the country.
+By 1997, the chain could be found in ten locations across the country.

 D&B acquired nine Jillian's locations after Jillian's filed for Chapter 11 Bankruptcy in 2004.
 Seven of these Jillian's locations were rebranded with the Dave & Buster's name, while two were closed following the acquisition.
 The company announced on December 8, 2005, that it would be acquired by private equity firm Wellspring Capital Management.

 On July 16, 2008, Dave & Buster's Holdings Inc, filed with the SEC to again become a publicly traded company.
 The company had set a date for the Initial public offering IPO of October 5, 2012.
 However, it pulled out right before it opened.
 In June 2010, Oak Hill Capital Partners, in partnership with the company's management team, completed its acquisition of Dave & Buster's from Wellspring Capital Management.

-In October 2014, Dave & Buster's launched a second IPO, selling 5.88 million shares at an offering price range of $16–18.
+In October 2014, Dave & Buster's launched a second IPO, selling its 5.88 million shares at an offering price range of $16–18.
 The offering raised $94 million, to be used for debt repayments.
 Shares are traded on the NASDAQ stock exchange using the symbol PLAY.